 The vagus nerve is basically the parasympathetic nervous system.
-It innervates the face, heart and gut, and under stress-free conditions, it keeps us relaxed but alert.
+It innervates the face, heart, and gut, and under stress-free conditions, it keeps us relaxed but alert.
 It helps our face relax when we see another friendly face.
-It keeps our heartbeat within a resting rate, and keeps our gut working to digest.
+It keeps our heartbeat within a resting rate and keeps our gut working to digest.

-However, when our brain’s alarm system, the amygdala, recognizes danger, muscular tension clamps down on the vagus nerve and changes occur in the face, heart, and gut.
-Pupils dilate to see more movement, and ears perk up to hear even the subtlest sounds.
-Heartbeat increases to pump blood into our limbs for faster flight or stronger flight.
+However, when our brain’s alarm system, the amygdala, recognizes the danger, muscular tension clamps down on the vagus nerve, and changes occur in the face, heart, and gut.
+Pupils dilate to see more movement, and their ears perk up to hear even the subtlest sounds.
+The heartbeat increases to pump blood into our limbs for faster flight or stronger flight.

 When we experience an event that we can neither fight nor flee from, our nervous system kicks into a dual arousal of both sympathetic and parasympathetic nervous system arousal for a freeze response.
 We simultaneously feel like we are going to die if we move or don’t move.
 This is where trauma happens.
 If we cannot process the movements and arousal through our nervous systems, the trauma becomes PTSD.

-The stressor occurs when the person was exposed to one of the following: death, threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
+The stressor occurred when the person was exposed to one of the following: death, threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
 This stressor was either through direct exposure, witnessing the event happening to someone else, or indirectly through hearing about it from a 3rd party source.
 It can also happen from repeated indirect exposure for first responders to trauma, such as medical and health professionals, and may be referred to as compassion fatigue.

 Intrusion symptoms occur when the traumatic event is consistently re-experienced in one of the following ways: 1) recurrent, involuntary, and intrusive memories, 2) traumatic nightmares, 3) dissociation reactions such as flashbacks, 4) intense or prolonged distress after exposure to traumatic reminders, and 5) marked physiologic reactivity after exposure to trauma-related stimuli.

 Avoidance involves avoiding either internal thoughts and feelings related to the traumatic event, or external stimuli that remind the person of the trauma.
-These can include people, places, activities, or times of year.
+These can include people, places, activities, or times of the year.